Portraying survivors of a cruel Swiss care system

 René Schüpbach

 René has been a vociferous advocate for transparency since writing down his own experiences and others in a bookexternal link.
 “Many crimes were committed under the guise of the Church and the caring measures, without anyone being called to account.
 No, some of these criminals still walk around untroubled today and receive beautiful pensions, so-called blood money, without a guilty conscience.
 The humiliations, the mental and physical violence, the sexual assaults and the work of affected children.”
 Although he believes it's not impossible for those who suffered to go on to achieve their dreams in life, he commented that "quite a few" went on to psychiatric clinics, or even took their own lives.

 Mili Kusano

-Mili is the daughter of overwhelmed parents who had been scarred by the second world war, whose alcohol use and violence were used to control their children, resulting in the dissolution of their family.
+Mili is the daughter of overwhelmed parents who had been scarred by the Second World War, whose alcohol use and violence were used to control their children, resulting in the dissolution of their family.
 Foster homes and psychiatric hospital were the consequences under the administrative care system.
 At the age of 14, she was the only child to be placed in a section of mostly elderly and seriously mentally ill patients.
 She would be the subject of lectures, sitting in a hospital gown at the centre of a lecture hall as the professor talked about her to students.
 After fleeing to eastern Germany she was caught by the Swiss police and put in prison.
 Once released, she felt compelled to put the past behind her.
 Mili had no contact with her parents and with a fake CV she was able to find a job, she won the Swiss championship in barefoot water skiing, and she became the mother of two daughters.
 At the age of 40, she began studying culture and philosophy at the University of Fribourg.

 Henry Steiner